 When it comes to applying for financial aid at Taft, deadlines not only matter, they are critical to your eligibility for aid.
 The good news is you can get started early.
 Taft uses School and Student Services (SSS) to collect and analyze each family’s financial profile.
 A service of the National Association of Independent Schools (NAIS), SSS applies an objective and standardized computation methodology to estimate just how much a family can contribute to the cost of an independent school education; their methodology is built on the principle that families of equal means should receive equal awards, and is considered the industry standard.
 This allows Taft to make fair and objective financial aid decisions.

-You can begin the filing process with SSS as early as November 15, 2017.
-This should position you well to have your application completed by our February 1, 2018 deadline for new aid applicants, and March 1, 2018 for past award recipients.
+You can begin the filing process with SSS as early as November 15, 2022.
+This should position you well to have your application completed by our February 1, 2023.

 Make a note:

 - Every current and prospective Taft student is eligible to apply for financial aid; be sure to indicate that you are applying for aid on your application for admission.

 - Current students who have not received assistance in the past should let the Financial Aid Office know that they plan to apply as soon as possible.
 To be considered for financial assistance, current families who were not awarded aid at the time of enrollment must demonstrate a significant change in financial need after enrollment and may be asked to submit multiple years of past tax documents as well as brokerage and investment account statements.
 Financial Aid will not be available to families who have preexisting need for tuition assistance and do not apply for aid during their initial admission.

 - Current aid recipients must reapply each academic year.

 - All awards are based on demonstrated need; we do not offer merit-based awards.